OfficeDev/office-js-docs-pr/docs/reference/manifest/action.md

 ## FunctionName

-Required element when **xsi:type** is "ExecuteFunction".
+Required element when **xsi:type** is `ExecuteFunction`.
 Specifies the name of the function to execute.
 The function is contained in the file specified in the [FunctionFile](functionfile.md) element.

 ```xml
 <Action xsi:type="ExecuteFunction">